ethouris/fmt/doc/tagged.rst

 * showpoint
 * falt

-Actually all tags set exactly the same boolean setting to true, which by default is false, and there exist also their counterparts with ``no`` prefix, which simply do nothing.
+Actually all these tags set exactly the same boolean setting to true, which is false by default, and there exist also their counterparts with ``no`` prefix, which simply do nothing.
 This flag changes things depending on the value type: